-We seek to reduce our exposure to fluctuations in foreign currency exchange rates through the use of foreign currency exchange contracts, through intercompany loans of foreign currency and through our Japanese yen-denominated debt.
+We may seek to reduce our exposure to fluctuations in foreign currency exchange rates through the use of foreign currency exchange contracts, through intercompany loans of foreign currency and through our Japanese yen-denominated debt.
 We do not use derivative financial instruments for trading or speculative purposes.
 We regularly monitor our foreign currency risks and periodically take measures to reduce the impact of foreign exchange fluctuations on our operating results.
-At June 30, 2008 and December 31, 2007, we did not hold any forward contracts designated as foreign currency cash flow hedges to hedge foreign-currency-denominated intercompany transactions.
+At December 31, 2007, we did not hold any forward contracts designated as foreign currency cash flow hedges.
+At September 30, 2008, we held forward contracts to purchase 1.4 billion yen (\$13.2 million as of September 30, 2008).
+We applied mark to market accounting for this forward contract and the loss was not material to our results in the quarter.
+These forward contracts were fulfilled as of October 14, 2008.